SeanMarkWD/HabitTrackerApp/README.md

 3. Track Completion:
    Mark a habit as complete by checking the checkbox next to each habit.
    View your current streak for each habit.

+4. Manage Habits:
+   - Edit: In the "Manage Habits" view, click "Edit" next to a habit to change its name.
+Save or cancel the edit.
+   - Stop Habit: Use the "Stop" button to remove a habit from future days without deleting past records.
+   - Delete: Use the "Delete" button to permanently remove a habit from all days.

 ## Design Approach